bit101/minimalcomps2/README.md

 # minimalcomps2

-Pure HTML/JS reimagining of https://github.com/minimalcomps/minimalcomps

-Implemented using Web Components and Shadow DOM.
-Probably imperfectly.

-Still a work in progress, but coming along nicely.
-Better than I had hoped.
+Minimal UI components for rapid prototyping, experiments and proof of concept projects.

-## Goals
+## Summary

 A single-file, drop-in library allowing you to create a quick user interface for experiments or quick ideas.

 The aim is for very concise, compact syntax.
 You can usually create a component, position it, configure it and create and event handler in a single line of code.

-Example:
+## Example

 ```
 const panel = new Panel(document.body, 40, 40, 200, 200);